Employee welfare -Activities - Statuary welfare benefits - Approaches to Employee Welfare

 Changing rooms: Adequate changing rooms are to be provided for workers to change their cloth in the factory area and office premises.
 Adequate lockers are also provided to the workers to keep their clothes and belongings.

 Rest rooms: Adequate numbers of restrooms are provided to the workers with provisions of water supply, wash basins, toilets, bathrooms, etc.

 Maternity & Adoption Leave – Employees can avail maternity or adoption leaves.
 Paternity leave policies have also been introduced by various companies.

 Medi-claim Insurance Scheme: This insurance scheme provides adequate insurance coverage of employees for expenses related to hospitalization due to illness, disease or injury or pregnancy.

 Sexual Harassment Policy: To protect an employee from harassment of any kind, guidelines are provided for proper action and also for protecting the aggrieved employee.
 For more information go through - Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

 Many non-statutory welfare benefits may include the following schemes:

 Personal Health Care (Regular medical check-ups): Some of the companies provide the facility for extensive health check-up

-Employee Assistance Programs: Various assistant programs are arranged like external counseling service so that employees or members of their immediate family can get counseling on various matters.
+Employee Assistance Programs: Various assistant programs are arranged like external counselling service so that employees or members of their immediate family can get counselling on various matters.

 Employee Referral Scheme: In several companies employee referral scheme is implemented to encourage employees to refer friends and relatives for employment in the organization.